fairy-fun/chrysalis/private/docs/prose/a_guide_to_getting_started_writing_prose.md

 ```
 then standard non-calendar prose rules may apply.

+If the answer is NO:

+* non-calendar prose rules may apply
+* calendar execution hierarchy does not activate

 If the answer is:
 ```text
 YES
 ```
-then the prose participates in the canonical calendar execution pipeline.
+the prose becomes executable projection-backed calendar state.

 The GPT MUST immediately read:
 ```text